meetjoy/exploring_cs/1_first_assembly_program/script.md

 ### Video 1 Introduction
-Hello everyone, nowdays we are using all kinds of computers everyday: your laptop, Macbook, or your smartphone.
+Hello everyone, nowdays we are using all kinds of computers everyday: your laptop, Macbook, or your smart phone.
 You must have ever been wondering what happens in the startup stage of your Windows operating system, your MacOS or the mobilephones.

 In this short course, we will firstly introduce what is assembly language and machine language, the correspondence between them.
 Then we write our very first program in assembly language.